 Even though the NAV of your fund has doubled, your investment has not doubled.

-If you keep insurance and investment separate, you wouldn’t face this issue.
+If you keep insurance and investment separate, you will not face this issue.

 Keep things simple.